microsoft/VirtualClient/website/docs/workloads/HPLinpack/HPLinpack.md

 * Rate of execution for solving linear system

 ## Workload Metrics
-The following metrics are examples of those captured by the Virtual Client when running the LAPACK workload.
+The following metrics are examples of those captured by the Virtual Client when running the HPLinpack workload.

 | Metric Name | Value  | Unit   | Description                                   |
 |-------------|--------|--------|-----------------------------------------------|